Brugni24/ShareBy/README.md

 - **AI Chatbot**: OpenAI

 ## 📌 Notes

 This project was developed as part of a personal project and is not intended for commercial use.

+## ⚠️ License

+This repository is intended only as a portfolio showcase.
+All rights reserved — copying, redistributing, or using the code is not allowed without explicit permission.